Chapter 1

 “Base of operations,” whispers Dmitri into Medic’s ear.

 “Ransacked,” she continues, seemingly unaware of Dmitri’s aside.
-“And they stole my stuff.
-My research.
+“And they stole our stuff.
+Our research.
 That night that we first met we were hunting down the little rat who took it.”

 “So that’s what that was about,” realizes Medic with audible surprise.
 “Who was he?”